Zaid-Ajaj/Nancy.Serilog/README.md

 [Nancy](https://github.com/NancyFx/Nancy) plugin for application-wide logging using the [Serilog](https://github.com/serilog/serilog) logging framework.

-> This library is experiemental
+> This library is still experiemental

+## Getting Started
 Install it from Nuget:
 ```
 Install-Package Nancy.Serilog